digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 Around about 2010, we noticed a gap in the products we were selling.
 There was room for a simple temperature measuring device that required the very minimum of configuration.

-{{< figure src="images/EnvironmentAd.gif#floatright" alt="Xsensior online advert" >}}

 Xsensior Lite was born to fit into minimum configuration brief.
 Xsensior Lite was a cheap USB thermometer combined with a Microsoft Windows based GUI to log and display the data as well as alert when things go wrong.
 We added [a cloud version of the software called Xsensior Live]({{< ref "/posts/things-i-wished-id-known-before-developing-xsensior-live/index.md" >}}) not long afterwards.

+{{< figure src="images/xsensior-lite.png#center" alt="Xsensior Lite GUI" caption="Figure 3: Xsensior Lite Graphical Interface Running on Microsoft Windows" >}}

 Producing the software was one of the highlights of my time at OPENXTRA.
 It was an exciting time when everything seemed possible.
 As ever, reality has a habit of getting in the way.
 The big problem we had was that no one had any electronic engineering skills.
-We could do the software side but we just didn't have the hardware ability to design our own gadgets.
-This became quite a big limiting factor on Xsensior and effectively killed it when we were unable to source the hardware devices any more.
+We could do the software side but we just didn't have the ability to design our own gadgets.
+This became quite a big limiting factor on Xsensior and effectively killed it when we were unable to source the hardware devices.

 It was a *missed* opportunity because customers absolutely loved the product.